 As part of our audit of the financial assets, we examined, among other things, the methodical procedure for the valuation of shares in affiliated companies other equity investments.
 In particular, we assessed whether the fair values of the financial assets were determined appropriately using discounted cash flow models, taking into account the relevant valuation standards.
 After comparing the future cash inflows used in the calculation with the planning approved by the companies, we assessed the appropriateness of the calculation, in particular by comparing it with general and industry-specific market expectations.
-In addition, we assessed the assessment of the executive directors with regard to the effects of the Corona crisis on the business activities of the affiliated companies and the companies in which an investment is held and examined how they were taken into account when determining the expected cash flows.
 Additional adjustments to the long-term planning for the purposes of the impairment test were discussed with the responsible departments and verified by us.
 Based on the knowledge that even relatively small changes in the applied discount rate can have a significant impact on the amount of the fair values determined in this way, we focused our testing on the parameters used to determine the discount rate used and assessed the calculation scheme.